codefellows/seattle-javascript-401d21/back-end/16-basic-authentication/README.md

 User models that have sensitive data should **NEVER** be sent to client applications.
 If your application requires that users be able to read each others personal information, create a second Profile model to hold that data, and strictly limit access controls to the Profile model.
 Safely using a second model will ensure that no users will accidentally or maliciously get access to sensitive information.

 ## Cryptography
-> The science which studies methods for encoding messages so that they can be read only by a person who knows the secret information required for decoding, called the key; it includes cryptanalysis, the science of decoding encrypted messages without possessing the proper key, and has several other branches.
+> The science which studies methods for encoding messages so that they can be read only by a person who knows the secret information required for decoding, called the key; it includes crypto-analysis, the science of decoding encrypted messages without possessing the proper key, and has several other branches.

 - [GNU Collaborative International Dictionary of English](http://gcide.gnu.org.ua)